Almost Famous (2000)

 Premi:

-Parole Chiave
+Parole chiave

-Parole Chiave: adoring, amused, aspiring writer, based on true story, bus trip, cautionary, celebratory, cleveland, ohio, comforting, coming of age, concert, domineering mother, drug addiction, frustrated, groupie, heavy metal, hotel room, innocence lost, mischievous, music journalist, on the road, overdose, promiscuity, reconciliation, rock 'n' roll, san diego, california, semi autobiographical, stewardess, swimming pool, teenager
+Parole chiave: adoring, amused, aspiring writer, based on true story, bus trip, cautionary, celebratory, cleveland, ohio, comforting, coming of age, concert, domineering mother, drug addiction, frustrated, groupie, heavy metal, hotel room, innocence lost, mischievous, music journalist, on the road, overdose, promiscuity, reconciliation, rock 'n' roll, san diego, california, semi autobiographical, stewardess, swimming pool, teenager

 In 1970s Cleveland, Ohio, 15-year-old William 'Billy' Miller, an aspiring music journalist and Stillwater fan, meets with Rolling Stone editor Ben Fong-Torres who assigns him to write about the band's tour for his first article.
 Billy joins Stillwater on their tour bus, experiencing their concerts, backstage chaos, and personal lives.
 Along the way, he befriends guitarist Russell Hammond and becomes involved in groupie Penny Lane's life.
 Billy's article is published, but not without controversy due to his candor about the band's dynamics.
 After a concert incident involving drugs and a hotel room overdose, Billy returns home, reflecting on his experiences and newfound maturity.